-The Google Talk servers do not provide transports so we will using another jabber server and client to bind the transports back to our Google Talk server accounts.
-A list of public Jabber servers can be found here but for this example I will use the jaim.at server.
-NOTE: I did this on Windows Vista beta 2 but it will work on Windows XP.
+The Google Talk servers do not provide transports so we will use another jabber server and client to bind the transports back to our Google Talk server accounts.
+A list of public Jabber servers can be found here but for this example I will use the jam.
+At server.
+NOTE: I did this on Windows Vista beta two but it will work on Windows XP.

 - Download and install Google Talk.